javascript-tutorial/en.javascript.info/9-regular-expressions/20-regexp-unicode/article.md

 Let's see one more example.

-If we forget the `u` flag and occasionally use surrogate pairs, then we can get an error:
+If we forget the `u` flag and accidentally use surrogate pairs, then we can get an error:

 ```js run
 '𝒳'.match(/[𝒳-𝒴]/); // SyntaxError: invalid range in character class